Hemoglobin is a protein in red blood cells that carries oxygen. The hemoglobin test measures how much hemoglobin is in your blood.

 - Chronic kidney disease

-folate, vitamin B12, or vitamin B6
+folate, vitamin B12, and vitamin B6in the diet

 HIGHER THAN NORMAL HEMOGLOBIN